Silver medalists of the Olympic Games 1936. Media "Sport-Express Internet" founder of JSC "Sport-Express" editor-in-chief Maximov M

 1938 - The main prize of the Venice Film Festival (which was previously modestly called the “Mussolini Cup”) for the best film; also prizes in Sweden and Greece;

-1948 - Gold medal of the Olympic Committee (and this is after the war);
+1948 - Gold medal of the Olympic Committee (and this was after the war);

-1948 - Olympic Diploma of the International Film Festival in Lausanne;
+1948 - Olympic diploma from the Lausanne International Film Festival;

-1956 - Included in the top ten films of all time (I don't know why).
+1956 - Included in the top ten best films of all time (I don’t know why).

-Nevertheless, I recommend to watch - you will not regret it.
+Nevertheless, I recommend watching it - you won’t regret it.

 10. Achievements.

-The show demonstrated at the Olympiad"36 was a colossal audience success.
-Germany celebrated its victory at the XI Olympiad - German athletes won the largest number medals, German hospitality and brilliant organization received universal recognition from the guests.
-Many newspaper reports echoed the New York Times' laudatory stories that the games had "returned Germany back to the fold of the nations" and even made it "more human".
+The show shown at the Olympics36 was a huge success with spectators.
+Germany celebrated its victory at the XI Olympics - German athletes won the largest number of medals, German hospitality and brilliant organization received universal recognition from the guests.
+Many newspaper reports echoed the laudatory articles from the New York Times. , who noted that the games “brought Germany back into the fold of nations” and even made it “more humane.”

 11. Mythology of the Olympics.

-A legend stubbornly associated with the 1936 Olympics is that Hitler refused to shake hands with Jesse Owens, a black American athlete who won 4 gold medals.
-Some go even further, reporting that after his victory on the run, Hitler allegedly defiantly left Olympic Stadium.
-Alas, it is not.
-It's simple - before the procedure for awarding the winners in the Olympic Committee, Hitler was told that during the presentation of medals to the winners, he must either shake hands with everyone or no one.
+A legend persistently associated with the 1936 Olympics is that Hitler refused to shake the hand of Jesse Owens, a black American athlete who won 4 gold medals.
+Some go even further, reporting that after his victory in the race, Hitler allegedly defiantly left Olympic Stadium.
+Alas, this is not true.
+It's simple - before the procedure for awarding the winners, the Olympic Committee told Hitler that when presenting medals to the winners, he must either shake hands with everyone or none.
 The Fuhrer chose the second option*.

 ________________________________________ _____________